Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Switch 1: Send issuance email

-What it does: When a new certificate is created in this category and the recipient has an email address, CertLister sends them an email with their certificate details.
+What it does: When a new credential is created in this category and the recipient has an email address, CertLister sends them an email with their credential details.

 Email the recipient receives: